Ramanpreet6262/MyReads/README.md

 # MyReads

 This is the first project of React Developer Nanodegree Programme.
 This project is basically a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-Also it has a search feature to search various books and select and include them in your bookshelf.
+Also it has a feature to search various books and select and include them in your bookshelf.

 ## How to run this project locally